 In 2005, Ed became the production manager, working closely with well-respected winemakers, such as Jeff Hinchcliff at Hanna Winery and Greg La Follette.
 This allowed him to do some experimental processes on barrels.
 During this time, Ed was also taking classes at Santa Rosa Junior College and UC Davis, in order to further his wine education.
 He started making beer at home, and found that he began to experience a personal evolution toward beverage making.

 Ed’s cooperage experience is incredibly valuable to the Ron Rubin Winery winemaking team.
 In 2010, Ed was hired as a crew member to work in the cellar at River Road Family Vineyards and Winery.
-In early 2011, Ed became Joe Freeman’s assistant winemaker.
+In early 2011, Ed became Assistant Winemaker and in 2020 was promoted to Winemaker.

 As a native of this area, Ed loves to live and work where he grew up, feeling that this part of California is where his heart is, residing in Sebastopol.